-21 Free Capacity Planning Templates – Word, Google Docs
+21 Free Capacity Planning Templates (Word, Excel, and Powerpoint)

 How to Capacity Plan

-1. Forecasting anticipated demands: If you know an upcoming project, estimate how much work it will require.
-This estimate will help you determine how much capacity you need to finish the project and allow you to compare it to your current capacity (as shown in the following template).
+• Forecasting Anticipated Demands: If you know an upcoming project is on the horizon, estimate the total work it will require.
+This figure helps you determine how much capacity is needed to complete the project and gives you a concrete benchmark to compare against your current available resources.

 Capacity Planning Template PowerPoint

-Capacity planning benefits everyone involved, including the project manager, the team, and the business.
-Here is a list of some benefits.
+Capacity planning delivers meaningful benefits to everyone involved, including the project manager, the team, and the wider business.
+Understanding these advantages makes the case for building a consistent planning practice from the outset.

 Capacity Planning Template Excel